Jenovas/jenovas.github.io/_posts/2025-04-22-clean-compose-setup.markdown

     event: (CleanSetupScreenEvent) -> Unit
 ) {
     Scaffold(
         topBar    = { CleanSetupTopBar() },
         bottomBar = { CleanSetupBottomBar(event) }
+    ) { padding ->
+        Box(
+            modifier = Modifier
+                .fillMaxSize()
+                .padding(padding)
         ) {
-        Box(modifier = Modifier.fillMaxSize().padding(it)) {
             when (state) {
-                is CleanSetupScreenState.Loading -> CleanSetupLoadingIndicator(modifier = Modifier.align(Alignment.Center))
+                is CleanSetupScreenState.Loading ->
+                    CleanSetupLoadingIndicator(Modifier.align(Alignment.Center))

-                is CleanSetupScreenState.Error -> CleanSetupError(state.error, modifier = Modifier.align(Alignment.Center))
+                is CleanSetupScreenState.Error ->
+                    CleanSetupError(state.message, Modifier.align(Alignment.Center))

-                is CleanSetupScreenState.Success -> CleanSetupContent(state, event)
+                is CleanSetupScreenState.Success ->
+                    CleanSetupContent(state, event)
             }
         }
     }
 }
 ```

-This clear separation keeps the UI easy to read and update.
+---

-## Why This Method Works
+## Why This Works

-I've found this method consistently helpful because it:
-- Makes debugging straightforward
+- **Debugging** becomes straightforward
-- Keeps UI code clean and focused
+- **UI code** stays clean and focused
-- Simplifies testing significantly
-- Scales well as the project grows
+- **Testing** is much easier
+- **Scalability**: you can add new states or events without rewriting every composable

+---

 ## Final Thoughts

 Good state management in Jetpack Compose doesn't have to be complicated.
+By:

+1. Centralizing ViewModels
+2. Using a single `StateFlow`
+3. Handling events via a sealed callback
+4. Leveraging channels for one-time effects
+5. Collecting state lifecycle-aware

-By following these simple practices, you'll find your Compose apps become easier and more enjoyable to develop.
+…you'll find your Compose apps more robust, maintainable, and enjoyable to develop.

-Give this method a try in your next project and see the difference it makes!
+> Give it a try in your next project and experience the difference!

 ## Full Code